sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 ### Conclusion

 Our write count prediction model gives satisfactory results across all tested benchmarks with minimum of 9% and maximum of more than 88% correct predictions.
-This shows that this model can work very well for certain type of applications, particularly with repetitive memory access patters.
+This shows that this model can work very well for certain type of applications, particularly with repetitive memory access patterns.